chrvill/AST5220/README.md

   - h, OmegaB, OmegaCDM, OmegaK, Neff, TCMB for BackgroundCosmology
   - Yp (+ data from BackgroundCosmology object) for RecombinationHistory

-In the perturbation-code I have implemented the inclusion of neutrinos and polarization.
+In the perturbation-code I have implemented the possibility of including neutrinos and polarization.
 All the results in the report are, however, produced with neutrinos and polarization turned off.
 I mostly included it in the code because it wasn't that much more work and makes the code more complete.
 But I don't feel like trying to explain neutrinos or polarization in the report, which is why I turned them off.

 Compiling:
 make